pepijn/pepijn.github.io/_drafts/travel-logging.md

 seemed like an intriguing way to build software.

 [![](/images/howard_abrams.png)](https://www.youtube.com/watch?v=dljNabciEGg)
+Howard Abram's Literate Devops video

 Was Emacs with org-mode and Babel the way to go, with respect to the human-friendly interface for my travel log project?
 The org-mode tables were not unfamiliar to me.
 I have used them to do Spreadsheet-like calculations before, which worked really well.
 In the same way, they turned out to be excellent for repetitive data entry.
 Especially when using `C-c .` (`org-time-stamp`) to insert dates.
-All specifications were finally fulfilled.
+All specifications were finally fulfilled and the project implemented.

 The gif below is me doing the following things: